russey343/base64/example3/README.md

 # Node.js Example: MongoDB Bas64
-An example of writing and reading documents containing Base64 data.
+An example of writing and reading documents containing Base64 data (JPEG only).
 This example needs access to a collection named `photo`.

 ## Getting Started
 Change the value of variable `mongourl` to your mlab database.